When friends abandon you during illness

 Chronic illness and abandonment: what happens when friends abandon you during illness

-For many people, unsupportive friends during illness are a common occurrence.
+For many people, unsupportive family and friends during illness are a common occurrence.
 And unfortunately, losing friends because of chronic illness is a cold, painful reality.
 And unfortunately, when friends abandon you during an illness, it can be hard to rebuild friendships.

 This is an open letter about chronic illness and abandonment from Alice to all her friends that disappeared during her illness.